-It begins with attention-where we place it, and which hemisphere of the brain (left or right) is dominant- as suggested by McGilchrist's distinction between attention-as-control and attention-as-participation.
+It begins with attention-where we place it, and which hemisphere of the brain (left or right) is dominant- as suggested by McGilchrist's

 That attention shapes our perception of relationship: do we see the other as a subject (I-Thou) or as an object (I-It)?
 This in turn influences our action-whether we respond transactionally or reciprocally.
 Our underlying logic-extractive or generative-guides these actions, often unconsciously.
 And finally, our experience loops back as feedback, composting prior assumptions and reshaping attention.
 Round again it goes.